UndefinedPanda/beta-boys-discord-bot/README.md

 and administrative functionalities.
 Whether you're looking for fun interactions or a useful tool to help manage your server, **Beta Boys** has you covered!

+**This bot currently is guild specific, and may not work as intended for you.**

 ---

 ## Features